3DCoded/3dchameleon-klipper/README.md

 # Unofficial Klipper Support for 3DChameleon
 ### A highly configurable klipper extras module and configuration for the 3DChameleon

+**UPDATE:** I have since moved away from the Chameleon and made the [3MS](https://github.com/3dcoded/3ms) for Klipper.
+If you have Klipper, I highly recommend it due to its simplicity, ease of control, and low cost.

 **Features:**
 - Many configuration options
 - Using the filament sensor to allow for more reliable loads and unloads